Jordan Mustoe

-Jordan David Mustoe (born 28 January 1991) is an English footballer who plays as a left back for Warrington Rylands.
+Jordan David Mustoe (born 28 January 1991) is an English footballer who plays as a left back.
+He played in the Football League and in the top divisions of Belgium, Finland, Romania, Oman and Ireland before returning to English non-league football in 2022.

 Career

 Wigan Athletic

 Born in Birkenhead, Merseyside, Mustoe started his career as a youth player at Liverpool, but was not retained.
 He then joined Wigan Athletic, and signed his first professional contract with the club in 2009.

 He made his first-team debut, coming on as a substitute, in an FA Cup match against Hull City on 8 January 2011, which Wigan won 3–2.
-After the match, Manager Roberto Martínez spoke out about their debut performances. made his first start for Wigan in another FA Cup match against Swindon Town on 7 January 2012.
+After the match, Manager Roberto Martínez spoke out about their debut performances. made his first start for Wigan in another FA Cup match, against Swindon Town on 7 January 2012.
 After the match, Mustoe expressed his mixed emotions to make his first start and the results.

 In July 2013, the club opted to take up their option of a contract extension on Mustoe to stay for another season.
 However, after five years at the club, Mustoe was among five players to be released when their contract expired at the end of the 2013–14 season.